The David Macy house at 408 N. Delaware Street (The Indiana Album: Loaned by Joan Hostetler)

 Not many 1850s houses have survived in Indianapolis, but a unique government project begun during the Great Depression gives us a glimpse at one that stood for over eighty years at 408 N. Delaware Street.

-David and Mary Ann (Patterson) Macy, new residents to the capital city, built their new house near the northwest corner of N. Delaware and Vermont Streets in 1853.
+David and Mary Ann (Patterson) Macy, built their new house near the northwest corner of N. Delaware and Vermont Streets in 1853.
 Macy, a lawyer and railroad mover-and-shaker who had served as a state legislator and a member of the Indiana Supreme Court, must have been familiar with Indianapolis by 1851 when he moved here after living in Richmond and Lawrenceburg.
 He bought the lot on Delaware Street, one of the city’s most prestigious residential streets, from Samuel G. Gillette.
 An unknown architect designed the brick, two-story house that was one of the more substantial dwellings of the era.
 Macy and his wife had one daughter, Caroline, who lived with them after she married banker Volney T. Malott in 1862.
 After Macy constructed a new house for his daughter and son-in-law in the 500 block of N. Delaware Street, the older couple missed her so much that they built a nearly identical house next to hers and moved a block north, but continued to own and rent out this house.
 Some of the prominent tenants included the musical family of Judge George Gordon, Dr. Hunt (a dentist), and Judge John Ketcham.
 The house was long known as the Ketcham house.

 Members of the local architectural and historic community documented the house in 1934 as one of the early projects of the Historic American Building Survey.
 HABS, a federal government program that hired unemployed architects, draftsmen, and photographers during the Depression, documented America’s historic structures.
 The project is ongoing and over 38,000 sites have been recorded with measured drawings and large format photographs available at the Library of Congress.
 A local committee overseen by architect Herbert Foltz selected Indiana’s early HABS projects.
 Members were artist and Arsenal Technical High School teacher Frederick Polley, Indiana Historical Bureau director Dr. Christopher B. Coleman, and architect Lee Burns.